24/7 Admissions | Call Now: (800) 939-6636

 Anxiety Treatment Programs

-Patients with a dual diagnosis of anxiety and substance abuse can use cognitive-behavioral therapy to learn coping strategies to help them with recovery goals, even during high-stress situations.
-Many therapeutic modalities target the effects of trauma and help patients cope more efficiently with the effects of emotional pain or loss.
+Clients with a dual diagnosis of anxiety and substance abuse can use cognitive-behavioral therapy to learn coping strategies to help them with recovery goals, even during high-stress situations.
+Many therapeutic modalities target the effects of trauma and help clients cope more efficiently with the effects of emotional pain or loss.

 Anxiety Treatment Programs at New Directions For Women